 - Sign-up forms

-Many projects start with design element of the project.
+Many projects start with design elements of the project.
 This is normally because it’s easy to get everyone on board with your concepts visually for buy-in and quick wins.

 I suggest not falling into this trap…